vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 In the case of managed, online schema changes via `pt-online-schema-change`, Vitess will ensure to drop the triggers in case the tool failed to do so for whatever reason.

-_Coming shortly_, Vitess will auotmtically garbage-collect the "old" tables, artifacts of `gh-ost` and `pt-online-schema-change`.
-It will drop those tables in an incremental, non blocking method.
+Vitess automatically garbage-collects the "old" tables, artifacts of `gh-ost` and `pt-online-schema-change`.
+It drops those tables in an incremental, non blocking method.

 ## The various approaches

-Vitess allowed a variety of approaches to schema changes, from fully automated to fully owned by the user.
+Vitess allows a variety of approaches to schema changes, from fully automated to fully owned by the user.

 - Managed, online schema changes are _experimental_ at this time, but are Vitess's way forward
-- Direct, blocking ALTERs are generlaly impracticle in production given that they can block writes for substantial times.
+- Direct, blocking ALTERs are generally impractical in production given that they can block writes for substantial lengths of time.
 - User controlled migrations are allowed, and under the user's responsibility.

 See breakdown in [managed, online schema changes](../managed-online-schema-changes/) and in [unmanaged schema changes](../unmanaged-schema-changes/).